 I totally hate getting receipts, especially grocery store receipts.
 I don’t ever know what to do with them so I usually pitch them.
 But I recently realized that receipts would be perfect for speech therapy with older students and adults.

-Why?
+Why are receipts perfect to teach life skills?
 Receipts help people use functional language skills.
+Students can apply their knowledge directly to their lives.
 Receipts that can be used in speech therapy include:

 - Grocery store receipts